Internship Studying Ancient Medicine in Modern China

 Lucy Hordern runs a Traditional Chinese Medicine clinic in Brisbane, Australia.
 She has a Bachelor of Arts and Bachelor of Health Science and completed an Internship at Guangxi

 Traditional Chinese Medical University, PRC.
-She recently studied and worked as an acupuncturist/herbalist at Nanning Number 1 and Number 2 Hospitals followed by a grand tour of China, Tibet, and
+She studied and worked as an acupuncturist/herbalist at Nanning Number 1 and Number 2 Hospitals followed by a grand tour of China, Tibet, and